 Yesterday, everyone at Eclecstasy dressed up for Halloween.
 And I mean EVERYONE.
-There were only two people who didn't dress up at all (Nasty Manager, who hates happiness in general, and someone who was sick and really didn't want to be at work).
+There were only two people who didn't dress up at all.
 I think my favorite was the very tall, well-built former Marine who wore a movies-quality head-to-toe Batman suit including black facepaint around the eye holes and spoke in the Bat-voice all evening.
 I don't know why, but there is just something hilarious about Batman doing mundane things like cutting bread and carrying menus under his arm.

 Naturally, I was a beekeeper.
 I got some chenille craft bees with googly eyes and attached them all over my beekeeping veil, and wore all white with the gauntlets and my hive tool danging from my belt.